rockboroschool/website/wp-content/plugins/coming-soon/README.txt

 == Frequently Asked Questions ==
+= What kind of landing pages can I create? =
+You can create a variety of landing pages including but not limited to:
+*	Sales Pages
+*	Opt-In Pages
+*	Coming Soon Pages
+*	Maintenance Mode Pages
+*	Webinar Pages
+*	Thank You Pages
+*	404 Pages

 = What's the difference between Coming Soon Page Mode and Maintenance Mode? =

 Coming Soon Page Mode returns a http status 200 and allows your site to be indexed by Google and other searching engine while under construction.
 You should always using Coming Soon Page mode when your site is under construction.